brickpop/flutter-rust-ffi/README.md

 }
 ```

-If you are not using Flutter channels, the rest of methods can be left empty.
+If you won't be using Flutter channels, the rest of methods can be left empty.

 #### Android

 Similarly as we did on iOS with `libexample.a`, create symlinks pointing to the binary libraries on `rust/target`.

-Create the following structure on `flutter/android` for each architecture:
+You should have the following structure on `flutter/android` for each architecture:

 ```
 src